 Questions to ask before choosing a headless front-end

 Going headless requires significant changes.
-When choosing a front-end solution, make sure to ask the right questions, such as:
+When choosing a web storefront solution, make sure to ask the right questions, such as:

 - Is the presentation layer calling APIs?
 The answer should be a clear yes.